Complete Guides

 Your mini fridge is starting to look like an arctic cave, and you need to fix it fast.
 Whether you're a college student preparing for move-out day or just dealing with excessive ice buildup, defrosting your mini fridge doesn't have to be a nightmare.
 The good news is you can defrost most mini fridges in just 4-6 hours with the right approach.

-Quick answer: Unplug your mini fridge, remove all contents, prop the door open, and let it defrost naturally for 4-6 hours.
+Bottom line: Unplug your mini fridge, remove all contents, prop the door open, and let it defrost naturally for 4-6 hours.
 For faster results, place a bowl of warm water inside to create steam.

 Most mini fridges need defrosting when ice reaches about ¼ inch thick, which typically happens every 3-6 months depending on usage.
 Follow these 5 simple steps to get your fridge back to working condition without the mess or stress.
 At Storage Scholars, we've helped thousands of college students across 200+ campuses nationwide with their dorm room storage needs, and we know how important it is to keep your mini fridge running efficiently throughout the school year.